anjvyas/Interactive-Lab-Hub/Final_Project/README.md

 <img src="https://github.com/anjvyas/Interactive-Lab-Hub/blob/Fall2022/slide.png" width=70% height=70%>

 # Documentation of our design and building process
+If you would prefer to read this as a pdf, you can access it [here](https://github.com/anjvyas/Interactive-Lab-Hub/blob/Fall2022/Final_Project/report/report.pdf) :)

 ## What was our motivation?
 Our idea for the smart pill dispenser was inspired by Aashika’s Product Studio How Might We challenge: “How might we help older people with cognitive deficits to live independently?.”